 One of the most important decisions you need to make is the mattress core.
 Actually, the mattress core determines the level of support your mattress can offer.
 Common mattress cores are innerspring, foam, latex and air-filled.

 If you want a springy or bouncy feel then an innerspring mattress is the way to go.
-Moreover, if you want a body conforming mattress with an extra firm base, then a memory foam offers the best option.
+Moreover, if you want a body-conforming mattress with an extra firm base, then memory foam offers the best option.
 It ensures all your body’s pressure points are supported.

 In addition, if you want a customizable mattress then an air-filled mattress is the way to go.
 An air-filled mattress allows you to customize the mattress firmness separately for you and your partner.